NadavNV/SmartHomeConfig/README.md

     sudo ./setup.sh
     ```
   - Access the dashboard on your browser at `smart-home-dashboard.local`
+  - To view the monitoring through grafana run `minikube service -n smart-home smart-home-grafana-svc` and log in using username: `viewer`, password: `viewer`.

 - To run the different microservices locally, please refer to their individual README files.